panoply/vscode-liquid/readme.md

 # Snippets

 Liquid snippets are supported in this extension.
 The filter and tag snippets included were originally forked from [vscode-liquid-snippets](https://github.com/killalau/vscode-liquid-snippets) but apply choice controlled filter pipes and delimiter whitespace dashes.
+In addition to the tags and filter, schema section snippets are also supported for quickly generating settings in `{% schema %}` tag blocks.

-_Extension snippets will be deprecated in Liquify and exist only until the extension is superseded.
+_Extension snippets will be deprecated in Liquify and will exist only until the extension is superseded.
 Liquify supports LSP Completions as per [#56](https://github.com/panoply/vscode-liquid/issues/56#issuecomment-852550324)._

 <br>